-The Savvy Drug Lawyers of Kurtz & Blum Discuss Fighting Charges Involving a Multitude of Controlled Substances
+The Drug Lawyers at Kurtz & Blum Discuss Fighting Charges Involving a Multitude of Controlled Substances

 At Kurtz & Blum, PLLC, our North Carolina drug crimes lawyers have extensive experience in criminal defense.
 We focus carefully on the practice of criminal defense.
 Even if the state has a strong case against you, we will work hard to either prevent a drug crime conviction from staining your record or, if need be, to prevent the more serious consequences of jail or prison time.